$\mu$Ed API: Towards a Shared API for Education Microservices: Introduction

 \section{Introduction}

-Education software platforms take years to integrate into institutional workflows and are not easy or quick to substitute.
-Teachers and institutions can become dependent, or `locked-in' to a specific platform or system \cite{Pangrazio02012023}\cite[p.~140]{thomas2026critical}.
-Lock-in prevents pedagogical autonomy \cite{kerssens2022governed} and creates barriers to technical innovation.
+Integrating an education software platform into organizational workflows is a complex and multi-staged process \cite{granic2022educational}.
+After integration, teachers and institutions can become dependent, or `locked-in' to a specific platform \cite{Pangrazio02012023}\cite[p.~140]{thomas2026critical}.

-When \textit{domain-specific} technologies are required, such as automation of feedback incorporating specialist knowledge, lock-in is particularly problematic.
-Learning platforms are developed for general application, and cannot conceivably meet the specialist needs of the many subjects in academia.
+Lock-in is particularly problematic when \textit{domain-specific} technologies are required.
+For example, automating feedback on a literature essay, or on a mathematical proof, requires domain expertise.
+Learning platforms are developed for general application, and cannot conceivably meet all the diverse specialist needs across academia.
+Lock-in therefore prevents pedagogical autonomy \cite{kerssens2022governed} and creates barriers to technical innovation \cite{baldwin2000design,Pangrazio02012023}.

 A common approach to manage lock-in is for platforms to connect to external software applications, plugins, or services.
-External software can range in complexity from comprehensive applications, such as \textit{Turnitin} or \textit{M\"obius}, to separate, granular microservices, such as \cite{lundengaard2024automated,liu2016automated}.
-This paper focuses on microservices \cite{lewis2014definition,Dragoni2017} due to their applicability to the automation of domain-specific processes.
+External software can range in complexity from comprehensive applications, such as \textit{Turnitin}~\cite{batane2010turning} or \textit{M\"obius}~\cite{mobius}, to separate granular services, known as microservices \cite{lewis2014definition,Dragoni2017}.
+Examples of microservices include generating domain-specific feedback on tasks for students~\cite{lundengaard2024automated,liu2016automated}, or chat interactions for students or teachers~\cite{lai2025NALA, VACALOPOULOU2024AI4}.
+This paper focuses on microservices due to their applicability to the automation of domain-specific processes.

-Consider an ecosystem of many microservices connecting to learning platforms.
-The barrier to developing an individual service is much lower than for developing an entire application.
-Lowering this barrier will permit subject experts to contribute their knowledge to individual services.
-This approach recognizes the distributed nature of expertise in academia, but also the broad reach of general learning platforms.
-The benefits of microservices include richer automation services and enhanced scalability.
+The granularity of microservices lowers the barrier to entry, enabling subject experts to contribute specialist knowledge to individual services \cite{baldwin2000design}.
+An ecosystem of such microservices, connecting to learning platforms, would produce richer automation and greater scalability across platforms \cite{johnson2025microservices}.

 To realize such an ecosystem requires a standard interface.
-In this paper, we specify the $\upmu$Ed API for education microservices, collaboratively built on existing systems and ready for adoption.
+In this paper, we specify the $\upmu$Ed API for education microservices, collaboratively developed and now being adopted on four existing systems and open for wider adoption.